Texas (band): History

-1989: Southside
+1989–1997: Southside and breakthrough

+Texas were formed in 1986 by singer Sharleen Spiteri, bass guitarist Johnny McElhone and guitarist Ally McErlaine.
+At the time, Spiteri was working at Irvine and Rita Rusk's salon as a hairdresser in Glasgow.
 The band's debut single, "I Don't Want a Lover", was released in January 1989.
 It peaked at number eight on the UK Singles Chart and No. 77 on the US Billboard Hot 100 chart, as well as top-40 positions in various countries worldwide.
 The band released their debut album, Southside, in March 1989, which peaked at number three on the UK Albums Chart and was certified Gold by the BPI.
 However, three further singles from the album all failed to make the UK top 40, with "Thrill Has Gone" reaching No. 60, "Everyday Now" faring little better at No. 44 (though reaching the Top 30 in France), and "Prayer for You" stalling at No. 73.

-1991–1992: Mothers Heaven

 The band's second album, Mothers Heaven, was released in September 1991.
 It was preceded by the single "Why Believe in You", but this failed to reach the UK top 40 stalling at No. 66 on the UK Singles Chart.
 This did not bode well for the album, which itself peaked at No. 32 in the UK.
 A second single, "In My Heart", fared worse and became Texas's lowest-charting single in the UK, reaching No. 74, making it their fifth single in a row to failed to break the top 40.
 A third single from the album, "Alone with You", was released in January 1992 and reached No. 32, giving them their second top-40 entry.
 Ironically, immediately following the disappointing performance of the album and its singles, Texas released a new cover version of the Al Green classic "Tired of Being Alone" in April 1992.
 The single, which was not included on the album, was more successful and returned the band to the UK top 20, peaking at No. 19.

-1993–1994: Ricks Road

 Texas released their third album, Ricks Road in November 1993.
 It was preceded by two more top-40 singles, "So Called Friend" (UK No. 30) and "You Owe It All to Me" (UK No. 39).
 The album peaked at No. 18 on the UK Albums Chart.
 The music video for "You Owe It All to Me" was directed by Dani Jacobs, and was filmed in Arizona and features Spiteri and McErlaine filmed in the style of a road movie with the pair encountering another version of themselves along the way.
 A third single from the album, "So In Love With You", reached No. 28 in the UK in February 1994.